Stalruth/SableyeBot4/README.md

 Competitive Pokémon Discord Bot, rewritten from the ground up.

-This software is in alpha, and just like an alpha male may be unstable.
+This software is in beta and may have some issues.

 Proceed with caution.

-## Privacy

-dude i haven't even implemented logging yet maybe chill tf out

-SableyeBot4 doesn't currently retain any data in the course of its usage.

-This will probably change, primarily for the purposes of logging executed commands (with no context as to who executed the command).

 ## Installation
 `discord.js@13.0.0` (and therefore SableyeBot 4) requires NodeJS v16.6.